 The Bates and Harvey Mudd Aeronautics Heritage Library

-The Bates and Harvey Mudd Aeronautics Heritage Library (familiarly known as the Bates Aeronautical Library) traces its origin to the Bates Aeronautics Program, a 2-year program to teach undergraduates to fly, that was part of the Harvey Mudd College curriculum from 1962 to 1990.
+The Bates and Harvey Mudd Aeronautics Heritage Library (familiarly known as the Bates Aeronautical Library) traces its origin to the Bates Aeronautics Program, a two-year program to teach undergraduates to fly, that was part of the Harvey Mudd College curriculum from 1962 to 1990.

 The program was developed and taught by Olympic swimmer and aviation pioneer Iris Cummings Critchell and her husband, Howard Critchell, also a distinguished aviator.
 It was made possible by Isabel Bates, who believed that training college undergraduates to fly would instill in them principles of self-reliance, ingenuity, teamwork, and professionalism that would serve them well in their adult lives, and created a foundation to fund a program in Aeronautical Education.
 Ruby Hale Field and her husband, Oliver C. Field, the latter a founding member of the Harvey Mudd College Board of Trustees, were instrumental in bringing the program to the College in 1962.
 While the Program ended in 1990 with the retirement of the Critchells, its legacy remains strong: the Bates Foundation’s assets now provide a number of student scholarships and support the research collections of the Bates Aeronautical Library, and Bates Program alumni, many of whom have gone on to distinguished careers in engineering, aeronautics and space, diplomacy, education, and other disciplines, are among Harvey Mudd College’s strongest supporters.